Life Insurance for Behcet’s Disease

 Moderate disease with periodic flares

-If you have flare-ups that require intermittent steroids, stronger immunosuppressants, or more frequent specialist care, carriers often offer coverage with a rating.
+If you have flare-ups that require intermittent steroids, immunosuppressants, or more frequent specialist care, carriers often offer coverage with a rating.
 The decision usually hinges on whether complications have been limited and whether stability is improving over time.
+Underwriters often focus on the frequency of significant flares, how recently you needed higher-intensity treatment, and whether there has been any organ involvement.

 Higher-risk Behcet’s (ocular/vascular/neuro/GI complications)